mikelevins/bard/docs/notes.md

 message to itself.
 The default handler for untrusted messages logs information about them and then discards them.

-A vm can pause esecution of all of its actors, serialize their state to a stream, and resume execution.
+A vm can pause execution of all of its actors, serialize their state to a stream, and resume execution.
 The serialized state data can be stored in a bard **image** file.
 When bard starts up, it accepts an image file as an argument or, if none is provided, looks for its